ericswpark/discord_mass_delete_bot/README.md

 Bot to delete messages in given channel

-## Why?

-*"Can't you just delete the channel you want to clear out, and then recreate it?"*

-You could, of course, delete your Discord channel and then recreate it.
-But this would mean lost permissions and what not.
-Also, what if you want to selectively delete older messages?
-This bot aims to fill that need.

-Note that selectively deleting older messages is not available yet.
-I'm working on it.

 ## Usage

  - Obtain a bot API key and a client ID key